onthecodepath/iOS-Interview-Questions/README.md

 - [Unit Testing / UI Testing](https://github.com/onthecodepath/iOS-Interview-Questions#unit-testing--ui-testing)
     - What is the purpose of unit testing?
 What are the benefits?
 - [View / Storyboard](https://github.com/onthecodepath/iOS-Interview-Questions#view--storyboard)
+    - What is the difference between viewDidLoad and viewDidAppear?
+Which should you use to load data from a remote server to display in the view?
     - What is the difference between frame and bound of a UIView?
     - What is the reuseIdentifier for?
     - What is autolayout?